Simulation of Binary-Single Interactions in AGN Disks II: Merger Probability of Binary Black Holes during Chaotic Triple Process: Results

 \section{Results}

 Following \citetalias{Wang2025arXiv}, we categorize the end states of the BSI into the following four types:\\ $\bullet$ \textbf{BS}: binary + single sBH state, in which three sBHs undergo chaotic triple interactions and eventually reconfigure into a BBH and an isolated sBH.
-We denote the state in which sBH${1(/2/3)}$ and sBH${2(/3/1)}$ form a binary as BS12(/23/13). \\ $\bullet$ \textbf{ST}: stable triple state, where a single sBH orbits at a relatively large distance around a compact BBH, and this system remains stable until the end of our simulation\,($4\,T_0$, where $T_0=2\pi/\Omega_0$ is the orbital period of the shearing box orbiting around the SMBH).\\ $\bullet$ \textbf{Ion}: ionization state, where the three-body system disperses into three single sBHs.\\ $\bullet$ \textbf{GW}\,(or BBH merger during BSI): Two sBHs shrink to a final separation of less than $10\,r_{\rm g}$ due to GW radiation during the BSI process, which means that this merger event will happen before the third sBH falls back. \\
+We denote the state in which sBH${1(/2/3)}$ and sBH${2(/3/1)}$ form a binary as BS12(/23/13). \\ $\bullet$ \textbf{ST}: stable triple state, where a single sBH orbits at a relatively large distance around a compact BBH, and this system remains stable until the end of our simulation.\\ $\bullet$ \textbf{Ion}: ionization state, where the three-body system disperses into three single sBHs.\\ $\bullet$ \textbf{GW}\,(or BBH merger during BSI): Two sBHs shrink to a final separation of less than $10\,r_{\rm g}$ due to GW radiation during the BSI process, which means that this merger event will happen before the third sBH falls back. \\

 Since we are particularly interested in the BBH merger events during the BSI process in this work, we will highlight the GW end state in the following discussions.
 The BBH merger probability during BSI can be approximately estimated as